 - 1. Read the MSW Field Manual on the ASTATE website. - 2.
 Register their account with the field tracking software program, Tevera. - 3.
 Contact the Field Director to discuss their internship area of interests, identify various agencies that could serve as their possible internship and identify any special conditions that could impact their internship. - 4.
 After the meeting with the Field Director, the student will complete the MSW Field Application through Tevera that includes: - a.
-Identify a minimum of two field placement agencies that have already expressed the possibility of accepting student for internship.
+Identifying a minimum of two field placement agencies that have already expressed a potential willingness to accept the student for internship. - b.
+Providing the field agencies legal name, mailing address, and phone number. - c.
+Providing the name of a potential field supervisor or other agency representative's email address and phone number. - d.
+Verifying professional liability insurance

-- b.
-Field agency legal name, mailing address, and phone number. - c.
-Potential field supervisor or other agency representative's email address and phone number. - d.
-Verification of student professional liability insurance - e.
-Student resume that reflects any related volunteer or service work. - 5.
+- e.
+Providing a resume that reflects any related volunteer or service work. - 5.
 Director of Field Education will contact the agency representative to determine if the agency is eligible to serve as a field site. - 6.
-After potential agency is identified, the Field Director will advise the student to contact agency representative for an official interview. - 7.
+After a potential agency is identified, the Field Director will advise the student to contact the agency representative for an official interview. - 7.
 If the placement is agreed upon, the field director will request that the Field Agency and Field Supervisor Applications be completed. - 8.
 The Field Director will initiate the development of the University Affiliation Agreement and schedule the Field Supervisor for orientation.